Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Stokes-Gell-Mann parameters

 where ${\bf v}_m=(\cos\theta_m,-\sin\theta_m)$.
 Each of these relations implies a restriction in a 4D subspace $(s_{11},s_{12},s_{2m},s_{3m})$ to the interior of a section of a hypercone, as represented in Fig.~\ref{fig:3D}(a).
 These three hypervolumes inhabit different subspaces, but they intersect at the plane $(s_{11},s_{12})$ where they all have a cross-section corresponding to the equilateral triangle.
 That is, these three inequalities restrict $(s_{11},s_{12})$ to the same region as those in (\ref{inplane}), but provide stronger limitations involving also other Stokes-Gell-Mann parameters.
 It is easy to see that the sum of the three inequalities in (\ref{cones}) gives, after some rearrangement, $\sum_{mn}s_{mn}^2\le1$, so that these restrictions are sufficient to constrain $\vec s$ to a region that is fully inside the unit 7-ball.
 The constraints in (\ref{cones}) can also be written as

+where the three functions $H_m({\bf s}_1)$ are the heights of each of the cones at each point $(s_{11},s_{12})$, as shown in Fig.~\ref{fig:3D}(a).

-The three constraints in relations (\ref{cones}) or (\ref{cones2}) can be supplemented with a fourth inequality that restricts the phases of the off-diagonal elements.
-By using a result found in Appendix A, we find
+The three constraints in relations (\ref{cones}) or (\ref{cones2}) already limit significantly the hypervolume inhabitable by $\vec s$ to $9\sqrt{3}\/\pi^3/1120$, which is about $10.6\%$ of the unit 7-ball's interior of $\pi^4/24$.
+These inequalities can be supplemented with a fourth (non-tight) inequality that restricts the phases of the off-diagonal elements.
+By using a result found in Appendix~\ref{appE}, we find

 where the complex quantity $\Xi$ is defined as

 This range of possible values for $\Xi$ is shown in Fig.~\ref{fig:3D}(b).
 Note that ${\rm Re}(\Xi)\in[-1/8,1]$, ${\rm Im}(\Xi)\in[-1/4,1/4]$.
 Let us define $h_m=\sqrt{s_{2m}^2+s_{3m}^2}$ (namely, the heights in Fig.~\ref{fig:3D}(a)) and $\phi_m={\rm arg}(s_{2m}+\ui s_{3m})$.
 We can then rewrite $\Xi$ as